SiliconLabs/bluetooth_applications/bluetooth_ai_ml_hand_signal_recognition/README.md

 - **Service:** Hand signal with UUID: `b1448626-7e61-40a5-8ac7-aabae70f3b2a`

 Which has one characteristic with the properties: `Read` and `Notify`.
-The contents of this characteristic is two bytes with the format:
+The contents of this characteristic are two bytes with the format:

 ```txt
 <detect_class_id> <score>